eigerco/amplifier-advisory-committee/src/chains/_TEMPLATE/PROPOSAL.md

 The purpose of this review is to ensure that the integration of [Insert Chain Name] with the Axelar network adheres to all security and technical standards, ensuring a secure and efficient connection.

-### Proposed AXL Grant

-We propose an AXL grant of 20,000 AXL tokens to compensate the Security Council for their time and efforts in conducting a thorough review of the integration.

 ### Additional Information